Barrington High School (Illinois): Additions and expansions

+construction was completed on a front atrium addition.
+Several other interior spaces were also renovated at the time.

 Academics

 Barrington High School reported that, in 2011, its students scored a composite average of 25 on the ACT college entrance exam, which is reportedly the highest average in the school's history and roughly four points higher than the state and national averages.
-The school is ranked #553 on Newsweek's 2008 list of the 1,300 best public high schools in America.
+The school is ranked No. 553 on Newsweek's 2008 list of the 1,300 best public high schools in America.
 Ninety-eight percent of Barrington's graduates enroll in college or post-graduate training programs.
 However, as of 2008, the State of Illinois found that Barrington had not made Adequate Yearly Progress as a part of the federal No Child Left Behind Act, as multiple student sub-groups failed to make minimum progress.

 According to the College Board, Barrington High School ranks in the top 1% of more than 14,350 high schools both nationally and internationally for the number of AP exams taken by students.
 District 220 has received the 2004 Bright A+ award for academic excellence from SchoolSearch.
 Barrington schools rank in the top 5% of Illinois districts, and SchoolMatch has selected District 220 as being among the top 16% of the nation's public school districts being recognized through their Educational Effectiveness Audits.
-The Physics Program, developed over 25 years, was featured in a PBS documentary produced by Kurtgwbusdeagts Productions and in "Beyond 2000", an Australian television production.
+The Physics Program, developed over 25 years, was featured in "Beyond 2000", an Australian television production.
 The Fine Arts Department is also one of the most comprehensive in Illinois.
 The studio-based art program received a state award for excellence, and an in-house gallery features regional and professional artists.
-The music department has received two consecutive Grammy Awards for outstanding programs..

 Fine Arts

 In 2013, Barrington High School's Chamber Choir, formerly under the direction of Nancie Kozel-Tobison, was among 5 high school choral programs in the United States to perform in a choir festival in Carnegie Hall run by Choirs of America.
 Vocal ensembles, including madrigal groups, have performed at the White House, the Sydney Opera House, Chicago's Orchestra Hall, the Kennedy Center, the Capitol Hill Club, the Supreme Court, and the Goodman Theater, among other venues, festivals, and competitions.

+BHS also is home to a bi-weekly school video production called BHS-TV, which has worked directly with CBS, WGN, FOX, Hollywood Chicago, Chicago Bears, Blackhawks, NFL Films, Gatorade, Chicago Cubs, Chicago Bulls, Chicago Bandits, Windy City Bulls, 365 Barrington and Quintessential Barrington.
+Students enrolled in BHS-TV have raised more than eight million dollars for charities and have earned more than 70 Student Excellence Awards from the National Television Academy.
+BHS-TV has also earned the award for Best News Program in the Midwest multiple times.
+In 2015 and 2016 President Obama invited the BHS-TV video students and their instructor to the White House Film Festival.